 Who pollutes most?
 Who suffers most?

-In another article of our Human Rights in the U.S. 2022 Report, we discuss environmental justice and how poor, Black and Brown people suffer most when the planet is despoiled.
+In another article of our Human Rights Report, we discuss environmental justice and how poor, Black and Brown people suffer most when the planet is despoiled.
 The poorest people, primarily in the Global South and small island states, are the least responsible for the climate crisis yet have the fewest resources to deal with its consequences.

-The top ten emitters of greenhouse gases are the U.S., China, India, Russia, Japan, Germany, Iran, South Korea, Saudi Arabia, and Indonesia.
+The top ten emitters of greenhouse gases are the United States, China, India, Russia, Japan, Germany, Iran, South Korea, Saudi Arabia and Indonesia.
 It’s important to note that nations emerging from colonial, neocolonial or feudal societies often have little choice other than to use the cheapest and most readily available fuels, even though they’re dirty.
-Developed, wealthy nations like the U.S. have a moral responsibility to put the survival of the ecosphere ahead of corporate profits and a bloated military.
+Industrialized wealthy nations like the U.S. have a moral responsibility to put the survival of the ecosphere ahead of corporate profits and a bloated military.
 They should lead by example by using their resources to improve the health of our planet.
 Pollution doesn’t respect borders!

 Bangladesh, Pakistan, India, Mongolia and Afghanistan suffer from the most pollution.
 It’s no surprise that poorer, larger countries are higher up this list than their richer counterparts.
 There simply isn’t the infrastructure to be quite so pioneering when it comes to protecting their air quality, while their large populations mean that there are more vehicles on the road (many of which are second-hand and emit more emissions than newer vehicles).